nojsja/electron-re/README.md

 * 1）params - `taskName`
   A task registried with `ProcessHost`, it's neccessary.
 * 2）params - `data`
-  The data passed to process, it's neccessary.
+  The data passed to process, neccessary.
 * 3）params - `id`
   The unique id bound to a process instance(id will be automatically bound after call `send()`).
 Sometime you send request to a process with special data, then expect to get callback data from that, you can give a unique id in `send` function, each time pool will send a request to the process bound with this id.
 If you give an empty/undefined/null id, pool will select a process random.